.sqs-gallery-block-slideshow .meta .meta-title { font-size: 32px !important }

 Kindergarten

-The kindergarten program focuses on beginning reading and writing skills, enhancing communication skills, and reading comprehension strategies through daily read-alouds, introductory writing lessons, and small reading groups.
+The Kindergarten program focuses on beginning reading and writing skills by enhancing boys’ communication skills, building reading comprehension strategies through daily read-alouds, exploring introductory writing lessons, and through small reading groups.
 A multi-dimensional curriculum of phonics activities, sight word vocabulary, and handwriting development is supported by The Wilson Fundations program and leveled classroom libraries.

 In second grade, students explore a wide variety of theme-related books and current authors to promote a love of reading.
-Comprehensive exercises and small group discussions foster critical thinking and develop students’ ability to make inferences and draw conclusions.
-Studying authors’ styles, comparing fantasy and reality, and using reference books for research build skills in creative and factual writing.
-Students have small group reading instruction daily.
-The Wilson Fundations Program (Level 2) progresses further into the study of word structure.
-It also reinforces phonemic awareness, spelling and sight words, irregular spellings, prefixes and suffixes.
+Comprehensive exercises and small group discussions foster critical thinking and develop students’ ability to make inferences and draw conclusions, deepening their overall comprehension skills.
+Studying authors’ styles, comparing fantasy and reality, and using reference books for research build skills in creative and expository writing.
+Students engage in daily small-group reading instruction in leveled groups.
+The Wilson Fundations Program progresses further into the study of word structure, reinforcing phonemic awareness, spelling patterns and sight words, irregular spellings, prefixes, and suffixes.
 Grammar, sentence structure, and parts of speech are reinforced through written and oral exercises.
-Writing units include creative story writing, narrative writing, persuasive writing and non-fiction report writing.
-Grade 2 students learn to brainstorm, organize, edit, and publish their writing.
+Grade 2 boys learn to brainstorm, organize, edit, and publish their writing.
+Writing units include creative story writing, narrative writing, poetry, persuasive writing, and informational report writing.

 Grade 3 students increase vocabulary, develop higher thinking skills, and move toward greater fluency and understanding of oral and written language while continuing to develop their love of reading through various literary forms.
 Creativity, self-motivation, and independence in all areas of reading and writing are emphasized.
 Students learn the structure and parts of a story or text, and how to read and write non-fiction text.
-Third-grade boys learn to construct an expository essay, craft fictional narratives based on an author-study, and use writing to communicate their ideas.
-Correct spelling, punctuation, capitalization, proper grammar, and sentence structure continue to be studied.
-Writing projects throughout the year allow students to draft, revise, and edit their work.
+Third-grade boys learn to construct an expository essay, craft fictional narratives based on an author-study, and use writing to communicate their ideas with increased clarity and detail.
+More advanced spelling, punctuation, capitalization, grammar, and sentence structure techniques continue to be studied.
+Writing projects throughout the year allow students to draft, revise, and edit their work supported by increasingly complex rubrics.

-Fourth grade students read multiple genres that inspire and reflect the Browning values, especially the value of dignity.
-Novels exhibit a diversity of lived experiences, perspectives and identities.
-Throughout the year, students engage in independent and whole class reading and discussions, which allow for community building focused upon comprehension of the text.
-As students develop as writers, they are guided through examples of expository, persuasive, creative, and personal narrative writing.
-They also learn techniques for incorporating figurative language, robust vocabulary, and varied sentence structures.
+Grade 4 boys read a variety of novels and texts across multiple genres that reflect Browning’s values, particularly the value of dignity.
+Selected works highlight a range of perspectives and life experiences, helping students strengthen comprehension skills while developing empathy and critical thinking.
+As writers, students explore expository, persuasive, creative, and personal narratives, applying techniques such as figurative language and focusing upon vocabulary building.
 Students develop a keen sense of spelling, grammar, punctuation, and paragraph development, as well as note taking techniques, as they research and prepare multimedia presentations about the lives of individuals who exemplify our Browning values.

 Through geography, humanities, and history, students explore the diversity of their school, community, city, country, and world.
 The curriculum challenges boys to develop responsible leadership skills and become independent thinkers.